plutov/pliutau.com/content/my-first-experience-with-ocaml.md

     interval: 10
 ```

+You can find the full source code [here](https://github.com/plutov/websites_monitoring).

 ### Installing OCaml

 OCaml comes with two compilers: one translating sources into native binaries and another turning sources into a bytecode format.
 It offers a great runtime performance and has always been exceptionally reliable and stable.